FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Introduction

+Existing studies in early-stage processor performance evaluation primarily focused on hardware modeling and simulation techniques, seeking to mitigate the efficiency–accuracy trade-off \cite{ref-gem5-hetosoc-sim, ref-boom-sim, ref-manycore-framework, ref-esesc}.
+In contrast, we takes a fundamentally different new perspective: instead of refining simulators, we target the key barrier that prevents early-stage processor prototypes from running benchmarks with FPGA acceleration.

+This barrier originates from the fact that complex benchmarks are user programs that consist of only user-mode instruction and depend on system calls (syscalls) for OS services such as file I/O and memory management \cite{ref-gem5}.
+Consequently, traditional FPGA-based pre-silicon evaluations must incorporate a complete hardware–software system to provide the necessary syscall environment for benchmarks \cite{ref-chipyard}.

+Therefore, our motivation is to leverage host resources to provide syscall services for FPGA-based target systems.
+In this way, as long as the target hardware can correctly execute user-mode instructions, it is capable of running complex user programs directly on FPGA.
+Furthermore, if thread-related syscalls are supported, performance evaluation of multicore prototypes can also benefit from FPGA acceleration \cite{ref-mcsima, ref-sniper}.

+This shift brings two major advantages for agile processor design: \begin{itemize} \item Accurate performance evaluation on FPGA can be carried out much earlier in the design cycle, with application scenarios covering from an initial functional pipeline prototype to more advanced multi-core designs. \item This avoids the engineering overhead of integrating peripheral IPs and porting software stacks during microarchitecture exploration, allowing designers to focus on innovation while still gaining representative performance insights. \end{itemize}

-Despite its promise, syscall emulation has not been successfully deployed on FPGA to date due to three key challenges.
-First, unlike software simulators that operate on well-defined hardware models (e.g., GEM5 with the Ruby memory system), FPGA-based systems lack a unified interface for accessing or controlling target hardware.
+However, although similar ideas have been widely adopted in software-based microarchitecture simulators, known as Syscall Emulation \cite{ref-rvvec-sim-bench-nogem5, ref-zsim, ref-mcsima}, no prior work has been reported on applying Syscall Emulation to FPGA-based systems.
+Three key challenges underlie this gap: First, unlike software simulators that operate on well-defined hardware models (e.g., GEM5 with the Ruby memory system), FPGA-based systems lack a unified interface for accessing or controlling target hardware during remote syscall handling.
 Second, the communication bandwidth between host and FPGA is inherently limited, which increases exception handling latency and impair performance evaluation accuracy.
 Third, multi-threaded system calls requires tracking fine-grained synchronization between CPU cores, while relevant hardware circuits are invisible to the host.
-Therefore, existing works only partially employed syscall emulation ideas or automated some internal workflows to accelerate processor design iterations and these are described and compared in Section \ref{section-relatedworks}.
+Section \ref{section-backgrounds} provides a detailed introduction to the fundamentals of Syscall Emulation and the challenges of implementing it on FPGAs.